Cost of Surety Bonds

 If you work in a riskier industry and don’t have much experience in your given field, you may need to set aside a larger amount of money.
 For example, if you need a $30,000 bond for a project you signed on to do, your premium may go up to $4,500.

 Your surety bond cost will also depend on the bond provider you work with to obtain your bond.
-The surety company should be a reliable, financially-stable company that meets all the requirements the obligee puts forward.
+The surety company should be reliable and financially stable and meet all the requirements the obligee sets forth.

 If you don’t have the time to research the market on your own, consider partnering with a broker who can find the best option for your business.
 If you need more information about the process, you can contact one of Embroker’s experienced brokers via Drift.
 If you are ready to get your quote, you can get one online by signing up to Embroker’s digital platform.